 I am much more concerned now about the perception from my girlfriend's friends as they potentially view me as more predatory.
-And I think I have changed my behavior.
+And I think I have changed my behaviour.
 In New York, I’m more likely to stick to places I know, where people know me.
 The bartenders, owners, or servers, they don’t just see me as some old guy dating this young girl.

 Given the fact that you make more money than your girlfriend, do you also support her financially?

 My current girlfriend does have a job but she doesn't have a job that can pay for the lifestyle she likes, so I do find myself supporting her financially almost as much.